Kyriakos Papachronis: Crimes

-In the afternoon of September 9, 1981, Papachronis visited a brothel in the area of Profitis Ilias in Xanthi and requested the services of a 46-year-old prostitute.
-The coup, however, resulted in a fight, with the woman (as claimed by Papachronis) underestimated his sexual competence.
+In the afternoon of 9 September 1981, Papachronis visited a brothel in the area of Profitis Ilias in Xanthi and requested the services of a 46-year-old prostitute.
+The coup, however, resulted in a fight, with the woman (as claimed by Papachronis) who underestimated his sexual competence.
 He fled furiously to return a few hours later, stabbing the woman to death.
 His next victim, also a prostitute, he met on the streets of Drama.
-On December 20, 1981, while she was looking for customers, Papachronis followed her without her realizing, and stabbed the woman in the back, but her screaming attracted passers-by and he quickly fled.
-Ten days later, on December 30, after she had left a screening of a porn movie, a 19-year-old student was attacked by Papachronis.
+On 20 December 1981, while she was looking for customers, Papachronis followed her without her realizing and stabbed the woman in the back, but her screaming attracted passers-by and he quickly fled.
+Ten days later, on 30 December, after she had left a screening of a porn movie, a 19-year-old student was attacked by Papachronis.
 He stabbed her in the cervix, but was seen by the girl's father, who was waiting for her, and fled.
-On January 15, 1982, Papachronis attacked a nurse while walking to the train station in Drama.
+On 15 January 1982, Papachronis attacked a nurse while walking to the train station in Drama.
 He dragged her under the airbridge and knocked her out, trying to rape her.
 But he eventually changed his mind and left the woman alive, who was the first victim to give the police a precise and detailed description of Papachronis.
-On August 15, 1982, he accidentally met a recent acquaintance at the Archaeological Museum of Thessaloniki, a girl named Anastasia Alexandridou, and persisted for her to go with him.
+On 15 August 1982, he accidentally met a recent acquaintance at the Archaeological Museum of Thessaloniki, a girl named Anastasia Alexandridou, and persisted for her to go with him.
 He then followed the girl to her house and asked to make love.
 Eventually, he closed her mouth, grabbed her and dragged the girl to an adjacent grove.
 There he pulled out his knife (which he always carried with him) from his sock and stabbed her in the cervix, ripping her clothes off and raped her.
 He left her there naked, stealing all her personal belongings and throwing them away near the Menemeni train station, keeping only her lighter (which would later link him beyond doubt to the murder of the girl).
-The victim died two hours later from internal hemorrhage and pulmonary asphyxia.
+The victim died two hours later from internal haemorrhage and pulmonary asphyxia.